carolcorreia/UCD_CodeClub/README.md

 # UCD_CodeClub
-CodeClub before, we are a peer-led support group for computational biologists.
-Last year, we hosted a few interactive and friendly meetings to tackle and troubleshoot coding problems for big data analysis.
-During each meeting we discuss the book content and practice together the examples given.
-We would be glad to have people with a mix of programming experience levels, from the very beginners to professional coders.
+The UCD CodeClub is a peer-led support group for computational biologists.
+We host interactive and friendly meetings to tackle and troubleshoot coding problems for big data analysis.
+Our current format is to discuss the book R for Data Science (http://r4ds.had.co.nz) and practice together the examples given.